openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/code-of-conduct.md

 After the meeting, a committee member may communicate with the reported person to:

 * Explain what happened and the impact of their behavior.
 * Offer concrete examples of how to improve their behavior.
 * Explain the consequences of their behavior, or future consequences if the behavior is repeated.

+### Conflicts of Interest

+If a committee member has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
+The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.
+Examples of conflict of interest include:

+* The reporter or reported person is their advisor and/or committee member, student, professor, or manager.
+* They have a romantic or platonic relationship with either the reporter or the reported person (Committee members may participate if they are an acquaintance).
+* The reporter or reported person is their family member.
+* The reporter or reported person is their direct client or grantee.
+* The reporter or reported person is someone

+Committee members do not need to state why they have a conflict of interest, only that one exists.
+Other committee members should not ask why the person has a conflict of interest.

-## Possible Consequences of Code of Conduct Violations
+### Possible Consequences of Code of Conduct Violations

 What follows are examples of possible responses to an incident report.
 This list is not inclusive, and the OMF reserves the right to take any action it deems necessary.
-The strongest response the OMF may take is to completely ban a user from the OMF platform and, as is required, to report a person to their home institution.
+The strongest response the OMF may take is to completely ban a user from the OMF platform and, as if required, to report a person to their home institution.
 If the committee feels that law enforcement should be involved, they will recommend that the reporter make that contact.

-* A verbal discussion in person or via phone/Zoom followed by documentation of the conversation via email.
+* A verbal discussion in person or via phone/online formats followed by documentation of the conversation via email.
 * Not publishing the video or slides of a talk that violated the Code of Conduct.
 * Not allowing a speaker who violated the Code of Conduct to give (further) talks at the OMF.
 * Immediately ending any team leadership or other responsibilities and privileges that a person holds.